hollingsworthd/jBrowserDriver/README.md

 Linux users: on Debian/Ubuntu install the following, `apt-get install openjdk-8-jdk openjfx`

 #### Usage
+For specific details, refer to the [API documentation](http://machinepublishers.github.io/jBrowserDriver/).

 Use this library like any other Selenium WebDriver or RemoteWebDriver (it implements Selenium's JavascriptExecutor, HasInputDevices, TakesScreenshot, Killable, FindsById, FindsByClassName, FindsByLinkText, FindsByName, FindsByCssSelector, FindsByTagName, and FindsByXPath).

 You can optionally pass a [Settings](https://github.com/MachinePublishers/jBrowserDriver/blob/035a1e2e5d1a2fda9c61fa976b5d4249e68b1b4e/src/com/machinepublishers/jbrowserdriver/Settings.java#L209) object to the [JBrowserDriver](https://github.com/MachinePublishers/jBrowserDriver/blob/2572b21baece2873089c5c6bab34a21f19dd4f01/src/com/machinepublishers/jbrowserdriver/JBrowserDriver.java#L205) constructor to specify a proxy, request headers, time zone, user agent, or navigator details.
 By default, the browser mimics the fingerprint of Tor Browser.